List of Persona 5 characters: Later members

 Zenkichi, who assumes the codename "Wolf", is a character introduced in Persona 5 Strikers.
-He is a police officer from the Public Security Bureau, who strikes a deal with the Phantom Thieves to find out the mastermind behind the brainwashing events around Japan.
-He has a daughter, Akane, who has hated him ever since her mother Aoi Hasegawa died in a hit-and-run accident and he was unable to arrest the person responsible.
-At first, he was content with solving the case and then abandoning the Phantom Thieves.
-However, after bonding with them during the cases and they help him to reconcile with his daughter, his attitude towards them changes.
+He is a police officer from the Public Security Bureau who strikes a deal with the Phantom Thieves to find the mastermind behind the brainwashing events around Japan.
+He has a daughter, Akane, who has hated him ever since her mother, Aoi Hasegawa, died in a hit-and-run accident, and he was unable to arrest the person responsible.
+At first, he was content with solving the case and abandoning the Phantom Thieves, but after bonding with them during the cases and helping him reconcile with Akane, his attitude towards them changes.
 He also allows them to escape arrest when they are framed for murder in Okinawa and the hacking of the virtual assistant, EMMA, which causes him to be temporarily arrested.
 The Phantom Thieves, through Sae Niijima, allow him to be released from arrest and subsequently awaken his Persona when his daughter is manipulated to be a monarch for Kyoto's Jail.

 Zenkichi's Persona is Valjean, based on the main character from Victor Hugo's novel Les Misérables.
 Zenkichi represents the Apostle Arcana.
 In battle, Zenkichi fights using a greatsword and dual revolvers.

 Antagonists

 In Persona 5, some individuals have a distorted view of the world and the people around them.
 If this grows strong enough, they gain a Palace, a place in the Metaverse where their desires appear.
 There are eight Palaces that must be overcome, which each represent one of the seven deadly sins and have an owner with whom the main characters interact.
-In order to topple a Palace, not only its Ruler must be defeated, but its Treasure must be stolen; in real life, these Treasures represent the point where the Rulers' desires grew to distort their perceptions, thus stealing them leads to the changes of hearts.
+To topple a Palace, not only its Ruler must be defeated, but its Treasure must be stolen; in real life, these Treasures represent the point where the Rulers' desires grew to distort their perceptions, thus stealing them leads to the changes of hearts.
 In Persona 5 Strikers, a character's corrupted Shadow Self is represented as a "Monarch" that rules over a "Jail" in the Metaverse as opposed to a Palace.
 Their distorted desires manifest from resentment towards certain people or previous trauma, and use the mobile application EMMA to artificially inflate their own ego by stealing the desires of civilians.
 Unlike Palace owners, Monarchs' Treasures are related to core traumatic memories, which the main characters view as catalysts for their corruption.